 The Audit Committee is composed of the Independent Non-Executive Directors.
-The Chief Financial Officer (CFO), the Head of Legal, the Head of Compliance and the Head of Internal Audit and the lead partner of the External auditors are standing invitees.
+The Chief Financial Officer (CFO), the General Counsel, the Chief Compliance Officer and the Head of Internal Audit and the lead partner of the External auditors are standing invitees.
 The Audit Committee Chair reports to the Board on key discussions and decisions following quarterly Board meetings.
 In addition, documents such as the annual financial statements are reviewed by the Audit Committee prior to being put before the Board.
+The Audit Committee Chair provides a summary of key issues and decisions to the following quarterly Board meeting.